andrewgarrison/atgarrison.com/site/content/now.md

 # Now

-##### August 27th, 2019

-1. Starting my senior year at the University of Nebraska Omaha
+##### February 25th, 2020

-2. Working part-time as a Front-End Engineer at Spreetail
+1. Working part-time as a Front-End Engineer at Spreetail
+2. Strategizing investments to ensure a bright future
+3. Looking to take on some client work